ItalyPaleAle/prvt/README.md

 There's no limit on the number of files you can store in a repository.

 However, the way the index is implemented relies on a single file, which might make opening or updating the files in a repository slow when you have a lot (many thousands) of files.
 If you are planning to store a very large number of files, consider splitting them into multiple repositories.

+### Can I access the prvt web UI over the network?

+Yes, but this is not allowed by default, as the prvt server is listening on 127.0.0.1 only.
+To connect to a prvt server over the network, set the `--address 0.0.0.0` option for the `prvt serve` command.

+Note that prvt is optimized for running on your local machine and does not feature any authentication out-of-the-box.
+If you expose prvt on the network, anyone can access the files in your repository through the web UI.